-Once you make the decision to grow your family through domestic adoption, one of the first things you need to do is to find a good adoption agency and attorney.
-You may even want to find two or three that will help you match with a birthmother as soon as possible.
+Once you make the decision to build your family through domestic infant adoption, one of the first things you need to do is to find a good adoption agency and attorney.
+You may even want to find two or three that will help you match with a prospective birthmother as soon as possible.

-Here are some of the reasons why adoptive couples need good adoption professionals:
+Here are some reasons why you need a good adoption agency and attorney:

-–Completing a home study: every adoptive couple needs this done before you can have a child placed with you.
+–Completing a home study: every hopeful adoptive family needs a home study completed before you can have a child placed with you.

 –Avoiding adoption scams: working with experienced professionals will help because they are trained to spot scams.
 They deal with a lot of situations so they are better equipped to avoid adoption fraud.